 Explore different angles and heights

-Positioning your camera on the same level as their head will give a normal look of the size.
+Positioning your camera on the same level as their head will give a normal look at the size.
 Shoot from a high angle to emphasize their small size, or shoot from the ground level to make them appear larger for a more creative look.

 Focus on the eyes